ldn-softdev/jtc/User Guide.md

 }
 bash $
 ```
-\- as one can see, the `"PO box"` label was inserted, but the destination object's value in the `"street address"` was preserved
+\- the `"PO box"` label got inserted, but the destination object's value in the `"street address"` has been preserved

 #### Insertion matrix without merging
-Source (JSON being inserted) and destination (JSON point where insertion occurs) elements might represent different types:
+The source (a JSON being inserted) and the destination (a JSON point where insertion occurs) elements might represent different types:
 _JSON array_, _JSON object_, _JSON atomic_.
 Thus there's a number of variants of insertions of one type of elements into others.
 All such variants are shown in the below matrix table:
 ```